practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Smalltalk/README.md

 2026-05-21: work in progress

-hello_world_gnu.st: 'Hello, world' printNl with ! --> test and document
+tbd: hello_world_gnu.st: 'Hello, world' printNl with ! --> test and document

+tbd: table of content

 see remaining tbd's